 Please find a full CV here

-Physical activity and health promotion, masters and doctoral supervision.
+- Physical activity and health promotion

 - Challenging conventional nutritional beliefs though low carb high fat: This is an exciting set of projects and student theses which looks carefully at basic human metabolic health and what foods support that (or not).
 We believe it is likely that the low fat diet approaches and lipid hypothesis perpetuated over the least several decades may have caused more harm than good.
 Our emerging work shows the problems of hyperinsulinemia (chronically high insulin) in the development of chronic diseases.
 We have several feasibility trials underway in different groups looking at how people respond and adhere to diets which are low in carbohydrate but high in fat.